vuo/vuo/node/vuo.list/descriptions/vuo.list.enqueue.md

 When the composition starts or this node is added to a running composition, the list is empty.

    - `Add Item` — When this port receives an event, the item is added to the list if there's room.
-   - `Max Item Count` — The maximum number of items in the list.
+   - `Maximum Item Count` — The maximum number of items in the list.
 If this is 0, the node always outputs an empty list.
 If this is `Auto`, the list will be unlimited.
-   - `Discard when Full` — Which end of the list to discard from if the list exceeds `Max Item Count`.
+   - `Discard when Full` — Which end of the list to discard from if the list exceeds `Maximum Item Count`.
       - `Oldest` — The oldest items are discarded to make room for the newest items.
       - `Newest` — New items are not added to the list.
    - `Clear List` — When this port receives an event, all items are removed from the list.